How To Fill Out a W9 for an LLC? (Step by Step Guide)

 A disregarded entity is considered a Sole Proprietorship or single-member LLC by the IRS.

-Any foreign business will be considered a disregarded entity and may have any of these LLC classifications:
+Any foreign business will be considered a disregarded entity and may fall under one of these LLC classifications:

-If you are a Foreign General Partnership (GP) or Foreign Limited Liability Partnership (LLP), we recommend checking the fourth box on the W-9.
-Fill out lines A – D as instructed.
+If you're a Foreign General Partnership (GP) or Foreign Limited Liability Partnership (LLP), check the fourth box on the W-9 and complete lines A–D as instructed.

 Line 4: Exemptions